 The Fedora Repository Project (i.e., Fedora) implements the Fedora abstractions in a robust open source software system.
 Fedora provides a core repository service (exposed as web-based services with well-defined APIs).
 In addition, Fedora provides an array of supporting services and applications including search, OAI-PMH, messaging, administrative clients, and more.
 Fedora provides RDF support and the repository software is integrated with semantic triple store technology, including the Mulgara RDF database.
 Fedora helps ensure that digital content is durable by providing features that support digital preservation.

-The Fedora Repository software has been installed by institutions, worldwide, to support a variety of digital content needs.
-The Fedora Repository is extremely flexible and can be used to support any type of digital content.
+Fedora Repository software enables long-term access to digital resources.
+A key feature of Fedora is its flexibility so it can be used to support all types of digital content.
 There are numerous examples of Fedora being used for digital collections, e-research, digital libraries, archives, digital preservation, institutional repositories, open access publishing, document management, digital asset management, and more.
-The following is a short categorical list of the types of organizations in the Fedora Commons user community (alphabetically ordered):
+The following is a short categorical list of the types of organizations in the Fedora user community:

 - broadcasting and media

 - medical centers and libraries